- Instructor: Prof Noronha-Hostler (you may refer to her/she as Prof. Hostler for short).

-- Equipment: The course will use "Fundamentals of Physics" by Holliday, Resnik and Walker, 10th Edition with a WebAssign Access Code Card: rutgers 1202 0306 for homework.
-Note, enter your key directly into WebAssign, do NOT go through Sakai.
-Much of the general overview for 124 can be found here.
-An iClicker transmitter will be used in class, where you can find instructions for them here.
+- Equipment: The course will use "Fundamentals of Physics" by Holliday, Resnik and Walker, 10th Edition and Wiley+ will be used for homework.
+See also Much of the general overview for 124 can be found here.
+An iClicker transmitter will be used in class for extra credit, where you can find instructions for them here.

 - Grades will be determined from: